markbirss/SqueezeAudioDIY-1/README.md

 - Update utility for tools

-- Unistall utility for all software
+- Uninstall utility for all software

 - View logs
   - Squeezelite dynamic log